Nitesh-Mishra/dog_breed_image_fetcher_App/README.md

-# README

 ## Dog Breed Image Fetcher App

+### Overview
-This Ruby on Rails application enables users to search for images of dog breeds.
-Users can simply enter the breed name into a form and select whether they want to fetch a random image or all images of that breed.
-Upon submission of the form, the application retrieves the specified breed's image from the Dog API (https://dog.ceo/dog-api/) based on the user's selection, and displays it on the page."
+This Ruby on Rails application allows users to search for and fetch images of various dog breeds.
+Users can enter a breed name into a form and choose whether they want to retrieve a random image or all available images for that breed.
+Upon submitting the form, the application will fetch the requested image(s) from the Dog API (https://dog.ceo/dog-api/) and display them on the page, if requested image is not present in the api then display the default not found image.

 ### Technologies Used: